Quickstart

 What is a Map?

 MapBoards Pro (MBP) will create a map which is the arrangement of component bodies in a model on one or more boards or layout.
-The arrangement is done with copies of the bodies leaving the model in tact.
-Placement of the bodies is based on a tight retangular bounding box for the bodies.
+The arrangement is done with copies of the bodies leaving the model intact.
+Placement of the bodies is based on a tight rectangular bounding box for the bodies.
 This provides quick results and reasonable nesting.

 When executing MBP the default option for Map Output Type is Component Bodies which will arrange copies of the bodies in your model onto one or more boards matching the material type and thickness.